samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 !!!beta "Closed Beta"
     The Amplitude Experiment Contentful plugin is in closed beta.
 Contact your Amplitude representative or email experiment@amplitude.com if you're interested.

-Amplitude Experiment is built for flexibility to fit in with any architecture and a variety of needs.
-This app offers an easy and flexible way to build out your content on top of Amplitude Experiment to help grow your marketing efforts.
-Contentful is a headless CMS which enables businesses to create, manage, and distribute digital content.
-Together, Amplitude Experiment allows businesses to create variations of content and have Amplitude Experiment power what variant is shown to users.
+The Contentful plugin for Amplitude Experiment enables businesses to create variations of content in Contentful, and use Experiment to control which variant users see, and track performance of those variants.

 ## Features